nashville-software-school/server-side-python-curriculum/book-1-orientation/chapters/CLASSES_06-INHERITANCE.md

         print("Vroooom!")
 ```

 Once you do this, all of the specific vehicles can be driven.
-For now, however, they will all make the same sound, which is ridicuous because a plane doesn't sound like a truck which doesn't sound like a motorcycle.
+For now, however, they will all make the same sound, which is ridiculous because a plane doesn't sound like a truck which doesn't sound like a motorcycle.

 ```cs
 fxs = Zero()